 Interested in having a private class with me?

-I teach face-to-face in Chiang Mai, Thailand, and online via Zoom.
+At the moment I’m based in Chiang Mai, Thailand, and teach online via Zoom.

-You can schedule a free 20-minute intro session to help me understand your needs and see how I can tailor my classes to you.
+You can schedule a FREE 20-minute evaluation session to help me understand your needs and see how I can tailor my classes to you.